backstitch/backstitch.github.io/_drafts/add_ons.md

 *Available to team and business subscribers*

-The backstitch widget allows you to embed your topic page content on your blog, company website, or anywhere else HTML is embeddable.
+The backstitch widget allows you to embed your topic page content on your blog, website, or anywhere else HTML is embeddable.
 It is a very simple, lightweight bit of code that can just be copied and pasted anywhere, without any further customization necessary.

 You can activate the Widget plugin by *clicking* on the **Widget** plugin in the available plugins window.